 EXTRACT Definition Meaning - Merriam-Webster Extract forms a kind of mirror image of abstract: more common as a verb, but also used as a noun and adjective The adjective, meaning “derived or descended,” is now obsolete, as is a sense of the noun that overlapped with abstract, “summary ”

-extract - Wiktionary, the free dictionary extract (plural extracts) Something that is extracted or drawn out A portion of a book or document, incorporated distinctly in another work; a citation; a quotation
+extract - Wiktionary, the free dictionary Noun extract (plural extracts) Something that is extracted or drawn out A portion of a book, document, recording etc incorporated distinctly in another work (for written or spoken words, synoymous to a citation; a quotation)

 extract - WordReference. com Dictionary of English To extract is to draw forth something as by pulling, importuning, or the like: to extract a confession by torture To exact is to impose a penalty, or to obtain by force or authority, something to which one lays claim: to exact payment